Bruno (software)

-BRUNO was the first commercial computer software program for creating presentations (Presentation program) using a WYSIWYG user interface.
+BRUNO was the first commercial computer software program for creating presentations using a WYSIWYG user interface.
 BRUNO, which originated on the Hewlett Packard HP 1000 F-Series computer, was developed by Jim Long and Philip Walden of Hewlett Packard.
 The application was finished in 1979 and was used around the world by HP customers.
-BRUNO was later ported to the HP-3000 and renamed HP-Draw.
+BRUNO was later ported to the HP 3000 series and renamed HPDRAW.
+HPDRAW was released sometime before November 1982, when it was sold as part of the software page "HP Words, Data, and Graphics".